flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/second-column.md

 ### DES

 Displayed with green text.
-Displayed when Descent mode is engaged and the FMGS target altitude is lower than the current altitude.
+Displayed when Descent mode (managed) is engaged and the FMGS target altitude is lower than the current altitude.
 Altitude Constraints are taken into account.

 ### OP DES

 Displayed with green text.
-Displayed when open descent mode is engaged and the FCU selected altitude is lower than the current altitude.
+Displayed when open descent (selected) mode is engaged and the FCU selected altitude is lower than the current altitude.
 Altitude Constraints are not taken into account.

 ### G/S\*